 Myth 3: Only people who sleep rough are experiencing homelessness

-Sleeping rough means not having a permanent home and not accessing emergency shelters.
-It includes living in public places like parks or in places not intended for human habitation, such as cars or tents.
+Sleeping rough means living in public places like parks, or in places not intended for human habitation, like cars or tents.

 Myth 4: All people experiencing homelessness are dealing with substance misuse issues